betterscientificsoftware/bssw.io/Articles/TelecomToolsForRemoteWork.md

 ### <a name='expel-recovery'>Expel Recovery</a>

-In most products, an attendee is expelled, they cannot ever again rejoin that meeting instance.
-They have to use a wholly different *identity* or email address or.
-So, it is important for hosts to take care when taking the drastic action of expelling an attendee.
-Some products do enable a host to *recover* from this situation however allowing an inadvertently expelled attendee to rejoin with the same identity.
+In most products, an attendee who is expelled cannot rejoin that meeting instance; the attendee would have to use a wholly different *identity* or email address.
+Thus, it is important for hosts to take care when taking the drastic action of expelling an attendee.
+Some products do enable a host to *recover* from this situation, however, allowing an inadvertently expelled attendee to rejoin with the same identity.

 ### <a name='privacy'>Privacy</a>